LEOMKM/Codzure/README.md

 ### Hi there 👋
 #### I am an Android Software Developer originating from Kenya, currently working at Equity Bank Kenya.

-Here are some basic stuffs about me:
+##### Here are some basic stuffs about me:
-- 🔭 I’m currently working on a number of Projects both on iOS using Swift and Android using Kotlin
+- 🔭 I’m currently working on a number of Projects both on iOS using Swift and Android using Kotlin.
-- 🌱 I’m currently learning Swift for iOS developement
+- 🌱 I’m currently learning Swift for iOS developement.
-- 👯 I’m looking to collaborate on Kotlin based projects
+- 👯 I’m looking to collaborate on Kotlin based projects.
-- 🤔 I’m looking for help with open source projects for contribution
 - 💬 Ask me about Android development using Kotlin.
 - ⚡ Fun fact: I am self driven.